nervosnetwork/docs.nervos.org/website/docs/essays/upgradability.md

 ---
 id: upgradability
-title: Upgradable CKB Contracts: Why And How
+title: Upgradable CKB Contracts—Why And How
 ---

 In the blockchain space, there's a pair of issues that everyone has to pick sides: upgradability vs determinism.